-If you want to join as a Rider, and meet the above criteria, you will need to fill in the membership application and the rider application form as well.
+If you want to join as arider, and meet the above criteria, you will need to fill in the membership application and when processed, apply via the Members Hub.

 Want more information about Blood Bikes Wales and our volunteers?
 If so, please fill in the below form and one of our membership secretaries will be in touch with more information.

 Please keep an eye on your spam/junk folders in your email, as some of our emails do get marked as spam.